gbv/daia/daia.md

 [daia]: #root-element

 A DAIA response in DAIA/XML and DAIA/JSON contains exactely one root element.
-A DAIA response in DAIA/RDF consists of an RDF graph without root element.

 In DAIA/XML the root element name is **daia**.
 The XML namespace `http://ws.gbv.de/daia/` MUST be specified and the XML Schema